Category:

 Heat Map Design

-When employing heat map visualization tools for data visualization, heat map design choices are critical for the ultimate usability.
+When employing heat map data visualization tools, the heat map design choices are critical for the ultimate usability.
 For obvious reasons, color gradients are used as the foundational design technique for every heat map.
-Traditionally, warmer hues indicate greater values and cooler colors have lower values in heat map colors, but this doesn’t mean that this is set in stone.
+Traditionally, warmer hues indicate greater values, and cooler colors have lower values in heat map data visualization colors, but this doesn’t mean that this is set in stone.

 Avoiding intense colors that could impair data interpretation is helpful, as our goal with any data visualization is to promote clarity of the differences in the data through strategic design.
 Just as transportation app design changes how we commute, heatmap data granularity affects design; finer granularity demands more distinct color fluctuations.
 Legends act as a visual sounding board to help users understand the meaning behind the color ranges.